-By focusing on a spirit of entrepreneurship, we will encourage you to take ownership of your own personal professional development.
+By focusing on a spirit of entrepreneurship (or intrapreneurship) we will encourage you to take ownership of your own personal professional development.
 You will identify industry challenges appropriate to your award, and turn them into opportunities for you to enhance your independence, confidence, networking capacity and strategic thinking.
-This will encourage you to become a reflective creative worker.
+This will encourage you to become a self-reflexive creative worker.

 Social Media as Practice (30 credits)